-Social care: Wales expected to get extra cash from Boris Johnson overhaul
+Social care: Wales to get extra cash from Boris Johnson overhaul

 One cabinet minister said if there was no announcement then the Welsh government press ahead with reforms.

-People who receive care have to pay a maximum of £100 a week for non-residential care if they haver a high level of disposable income and savings and investments over £24,000.
+People who receive care have to pay a maximum of £100 a week for non-residential care if they have a high level of disposable income and savings and investments over £24,000.

 If they have capital over £50,000 they have to pay the full cost of care - under that amount councils will help to pay, according to income.